 Links to Blayneys:

-- Llywelyn Ap Meilir [19th in lineal descent from King Cadel and gt-gt-gt-grandfather of Even Blayney] b.1230, son of Meilir (Gryg) ap Gruffudd and Dyddgu verch Meredith ap Robert (Rotpert), the illegitimate son of Owain Gwynedd by his 4th (unknown) mistress!
+• Llywelyn Ap Meilir [19th in lineal descent from King Cadel and gt-gt-gt-grandfather of Even Blayney] b.1230, son of Meilir Gryg ap Gruffudd and Dyddgu verch Robert (Rotpert), the illegitimate son of Owain Gwynedd by his 4th (unknown) mistress!

-- Llywelyn Vaughan [grandfather of Evan Blayney], born ~1313 son of Llywelyn Ap Einion and Angharad (Anckret) [??=Anckret verch Adda] verch Robert son of Nest verch son of Meddefus daughter of Gwenllian I verch Owain Gwynedd by his first legal wife Gwladys.
+• Llywelyn Vaughan [grandfather of Evan Blayney], born ~1313 son of Llywelyn Ap Einion and Angharad (Anckret) [??=Anckret verch Adda] verch Robert son of Nest son of Meddefus daughter of Gwenllian I verch Owain Gwynedd by his first legal wife Gwladys.

-- This Cadwallader "a younger son of the Prince of Wales" is claimed to be a direct ancestor of the Blayneys in Lodge's 1789 "The Peerage of Ireland" [707].
-Lodge claims Gwaiddan Howell ap-Brochwell ap-Althan [Gwaeddan ap Brochwel ap Aeddan] was the "posterity" of Cadwallader and descended to the Blayneys via Meyler Grygge (Meilir Gryd).
-Gwaeddan was certainly the ancestor of the Blayneys via Meilir Gryd, but I have found no connection for him to Cadwallader (although Dyddgu, the wife of Meilir Gryd is a direct descendant of Cadwallader).
-Could it be that Lodge had knowledge of Gwaeddan's mother?
+• This Cadwallader "a younger son of the Prince of Wales" is claimed to be a direct ancestor of the Blayneys in Lodge's 1789 "The Peerage of Ireland" [707].
+Lodge claims Gwaiddan Howell ap-Brochwell ap-Althan [Gwaeddan ap Brochwel ap Aeddan] was the "posterity" of Cadwallader and descended to the Blayneys via Meyler Grygge (Meilir Gryg).
+Gwaeddan was certainly the ancestor of the Blayneys via Meilir Gryg, but I have found no connection for him to Cadwallader (although Dyddgu, the wife of Meilir Gryg was the daughter of Rotpert alias Cadwaladr.

 Conclusion